TheHybridProgrammer/HPDoctor/README.md

 ![Medical Data](/README_resources/MedicalData.png)<br/>

 ### Map
-Uses Google Cloud Map Services to show an interactive map to the user that can be moved trough.
+Uses Google Cloud Map Services to show an interactive map to the user that can be moved trough.<br/>
 ![Map Activity](/README_resources/Map.png)<br/>
 Also uses Google Cloud Location Services to show nearby medical locations to the user and their respective names.
 ![Map Nearby](/README_resources/MapNearby.png)<br/>

 ### Settings
-Uses preferences to save and display the app settings.
+Uses preferences to save and display the app settings.<br/>
 ![Settings Activity](/README_resources/Settings.png)<br/>